-A traditional B line stall is not possible with the Mantra R11 into a spiral dive, once in the spiral you should apply enough outside brake to keep the outer wing tip pressured and inflated.
+The spiral dive is the most effective descent method to lose height rapidly.
+The Mantra R10 will turn almost 360 degrees before it drops into a spiral dive, once in the spiral you should apply enough outside brake to keep the outer wing tip pressured and inflated.